wieldphysics/wield-lab-doc/iirrational/what_to_expect.rst

 What to expect
 ==============

-IIRrational works in two stages:
+wavestate.iirrational works in two stages:
   * an initial (rational) stage which develops an initial fit without requiring a guess from the user
   * a fit optimizer, combined with order reduction trials